manushioza/manushioza/README.md

 - Researching tools 🔍 my team can use to enhance vehicle and software User Experience as UX Specialist @ Helium Aero
 - Finding ways to automate internal processes 🔁 as a T&O Automation Coordinator @ TOHacks

-I am currently looking for a 4 month Summer 2021 internship.
+I am currently looking for a 4,12 or 16 month Summer 2021 internship.
 [Let's keep the conversation going!](mailto:manushi.oza@ryerson.ca)